-Out of an abundance of caution, and as part of a careful reopening, the Virginia Holocaust Museum will require masks for entry to the museum for all unvaccinated guests.
+Out of an abundance of caution, the Virginia Holocaust Museum will require masks for entry to the museum for all unvaccinated guests.
 Masks are strongly suggested for all guests for their safety and the safety of other guests.
-The museum is also asking guests to sign a mandatory waiver and register to enter the museum, which can be done below.
+The museum is also asking guests to sign up to visit which can be done here.

-As a safety precaution, we will limit the number of guests in the museum at one time.
+As a safety precaution, we may limit the number of guests in the museum at one time.
 And, once in the museum, please practice safe social distancing.
 Signs and floormats have been placed throughout the museum to remind our guests of spacing.

 Sign Up Instructions